Islandora/documentation/services/CollectionService/README.md

 # CollectionService

-This a Islandora PHP Microservice to create PCDM:Collections and add/remove PCDM:Objects to a PCDM:Collection.
+This an Islandora PHP Microservice to create PCDM:Collections and add/remove PCDM:Objects to a PCDM:Collection.

 ## Requirements